Mahmoud Farshidi

+Mahmoud Farshidi (محمود فرشیدی; 29 May 1951 – 12 March 2025) was an Iranian politician and the Minister of Education of Iran from 2005 to 2007.

+Life and career

-Mahmoud Farshidi is an Iranian politician and the Minister of Education of Iran from 2005 to 2008.
-He was nominated for the post on the 2 November 2005 by president Mahmoud Ahmadinejad.
+Mahmoud Farshidi was an Iranian politician who served as the Minister of Education under President Mahmoud Ahmadinejad from who was nominated for the post on 2 November 2005.

 There was some controversy over the appointment due to his lack of experience.
-He was approved by the Iranian legislative on the 9 November by 136 votes to 91.
+He was approved by the Iranian legislature on 9 November by 136 votes to 91.

+His tenure was marked by controversies, including allegations of inappropriate exam questions and the suppression of teachers' protests.

+Farshidi was dismissed in December 2007 and replaced by Alireza Ali-Ahmadi, who had close ties to President Ahmadinejad.

-He is a former writer for the conservative Resalat newspaper.
+He was a writer for the conservative Resalat newspaper.

+Farshidi died in Iran on 12 March 2025, at the age of 73.

+Controversies and Resignation

+During his time in office, Farshidi was widely criticized for: